kobbled/ktransw_py/README.md

 ## Usage

 ```
-usage: ktransw [-h] [-v] [-q] [-d] [-M] [-MM] [-MT target] [-MF file] [-MG]
+usage: ktransw [-h] [-v] [-q] [-d] [-E] [-M] [-MM] [-MT target] [-MF file]
-               [-MP] [--ktrans PATH] [--gpp PATH] [-I PATH]
+               [-MG] [-MP] [--ktrans PATH] [--gpp PATH] [-I PATH]
                [ARG [ARG ...]]

 Version 0.1.99

 A wrapper around Fanuc Robotics' command-line Karel translator (ktrans.exe)
 that adds a C-like preprocessor, support for multiple include directories,
-conditional compilation, include guards and macros.
+conditional compilation, include guards, macros and more.

 positional arguments:
   ARG                   Arguments to pass on to ktrans.
 Use normal (forward-
                         slash) notation here

 optional arguments:
   -h, --help            show this help message and exit
   -v, --verbose         Print (lots of) debug information
   -q, --quiet           Print nothing, except when ktrans encounters an error
   -d, --dry-run         Do nothing, except checking parameters
+  -E                    Preprocess only; do not translate
   -M                    Output GCC compatible dependency file
   -MM                   Like '-M', but don't include system headers
   -MT target            Change the target of the rule emitted by dependency
                         generation (default: base name of source, with object
                         extension (.pc))
   -MF file              When used with -M or -MM, specifies a file to write the
                         dependencies to.
   -MG                   Assume missing header files are generated files and add them
                         to the dependency list without raising an error
   -MP                   Add a phony target for each dependency to support renaming
                         dependencies without having to update the Makefile to match
+  -k, --keep-build-dir  Don't delete the temporary build directory on exit
   --ktrans PATH         Location of ktrans (by default ktransw assumes it's on the
                         Windows PATH)
   --gpp PATH            Location of gpp (by default ktransw assumes it's on the
                         Windows PATH)
   -I PATH               Include paths (multiple allowed)

 Example invocation: